Haldimand and Norfolk Counties

 Indeed, all that was left to the H&LE/H&NW was the prospect of business to be generated from local trade, but then to add to its misfortune, a rival railway (the Port Dover & Lake Huron [see below]) had ensconced itself in Port Dover three years earlier.
 Not only did that railway secure for itself the prized and "convenient to down-town" harbour location (obliging the former to terminate with its own station at a more distant spot on the east bank of the Lynn river), but it was also a fact of pioneering railway competition that the first railway into any place usually retained the higher volume of local traffic.

-(For more information on the H&LE and the H&NW, please click here for information about Hamilton's Other Railway; or for a quick summary, click here for the H&LE, and click here for the H&NW.)
+(For more information on the H&LE and the H&NW, please click here for information about the book Hamilton's Other Railway; for a quick webpage summary, please click here.

 Port Dover & Lake Huron Railway